The artist breaks new ground with this extraordinary work of a sociocritical crib.

 The sitting lady is a mother who has lost her child because she did not have the money to feed it.

-The man with the cigar must have everything, he destroys the emerald green forests and knows no scruples.
-He tramples on each other to succeed.
-For him only money counts.
+The man with the cigar wants everything, he destroys the emerald green forests and knows no scruples.
+He tramples on everyone else to succeed.
+Only money counts for him.
 That is pure greed for power.

 In the middle:

-It is present in this manger and offers the prospect of a more peaceful future.
+It is present in this crib and offers the prospect of a more peaceful future.
 The tree stumps, sources of new life, remind us of our origins: the earth!

-We are all brothers who came from the same family.
-The children - of different ethnic groups and from different countries - have all come together to play with a snake.
+We are all brothers and sisters who come from the same family.
+The children - of different ethnic groups and countries - have all come together to play with a snake.

 Donkey: Why a snake?
 This animal stands for evil, doesn't it?
 Ox: Right, but here evil has no more power!
-The children are free to play with the snake without any worries, as the prophet Isaiah said:
+The children are free to play with the snake without worrying, as the prophet Isaiah said:

 The dream of the angels

-Here, too, the artist, Berta Kals from Aachen, who unfortunately died, tries to convey a message and does not limit herself to a simple observation.
+Here as well, the artist, Berta Kals from Aachen, who unfortunately died, tries to convey a message and does not limit herself to a simple observation.
 In the dream of the angels, weapons become musical instruments that intonate a heavenly melody.
-The written text by the artist's husband complements the ensemble and invites the viewer to reflect on Christmas, the symbol of peace.
+The text written by the artist's husband complements the ensemble and invites the viewer to reflect on Christmas, the symbol of peace.